dannguyen/journalism-syllabi/README.md

 <a href="http://archive.is/bWUSj">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>J502 is concerned with the collection, analysis and interpretation of data in the pursuit of news.
+        J502 is concerned with the collection, analysis and interpretation of data in the pursuit of news.
 As such, this is not just a skills course.
 Certainly, you will get an overview of lots of digital tools to find stories in data.
-But more importantly, this course emphasizes how to think about, context...</em></p>
+But more importantly, this course emphasizes how to think about, context
+        </small></p>

         <p>Instructors: Gerry Lanosga @gerrylanosga</p>
     </td>
     <td>
-        Indiana University
+        <small>Indiana University</small>
     </td>
   </tr>